dapetcu21/neopixels-staff/README.md

 3. Animation intensity (jitter): Select from a default of 40% or a custom value.
 4. Animation accent color: Select from: main color, hue wheel or white.

-Quickly pressing once, then long pressing will start a 5 minute timer at the end of which, the staff will power off.
+Quickly pressing once, then long pressing will start a 5 minute timer at the end of which, the staff will power off (useful to know when your spell effect ends).

 Quickly pressing twice, then long pressing will start a 1 minute timer.

-Quickly pressing 2 times will bring up a battery meter.
+Quickly pressing 3 times, then long pressing will bring up a battery meter.

 ## Demo: